ModernVishwamithra/DevOps/Ansible/ReadMe.md

 9. In the 'Ansible controller' we need to use terraform to deploy instances(ansible clients) and connect them to ansible controller.

 10. Write the terraform code to deploy 3 instances with the custom AMI ID(which was created for packer) and push to github.
+Install `git` in ansible controller server

 11. Generate rsa_pub key using `ssh-keygen` and add that key in the github keys.
 Clone the repository in the `Ansible controller server` and run the terraform commands `fmr`, `validate`, `plan`, `apply`.